-Fill out this form and a Director of Admissions and Outreach will be in contact with you.
+Fill out this form and a member of our admissions team will be in contact.

 This course provides a basic introduction to the elements of acting, including physical, vocal, spatial, textual analysis, and production foundations.
 It addresses some of the cross-cultural aspects of the art of acting, explores prominent theories of acting technique, and emphasizes solo works, both original and scripted.
 Improvisation is taught as both an end in itself and a tool for deepening the scripted acting experience.

 This course includes the history of art from ancient to modern time.
 Focus is given on how to view and talk about art using the appropriate terms and vocabulary.
 Students gain familiarity with the visual characteristics of art from many periods, as well as an understanding of how works of art, especially public ones, reflect the values of the society that produce them.

 Digital Photography is an introductory course designed to help students become well rounded in the fundamentals of digital photography.
 Within this class, students will learn to use a DSLR camera, become familiar with the basic terminology and elements of photography, and understand how to use photo editing software to enhance the overall appearance of their images.

 Advanced Digital Photography further advances the skills established in Digital Photography and introduces the student to more complex and thought-provoking concepts in the world of picture making.
 This course is intended for those students who are serious about the study of digital photography and have a desire to improve their artistic and technical skills.